 How much can New York Notaries charge for their services?

-NY Notaries can charge a maximum fee of $2 for most notarial acts.
+NY Notaries may charge a maximum fee of $2 for most notarial acts.

 What happens if I move or change my name?

-If you change your address or name, you may notify the Division of Licensing Services of the change by completing a Change Notice form and submitting a $10 fee.
+If you change your address or name, you must notify the Division of Licensing Services of the change by submitting a form and $10 fee.
 The Division will correct your public record to reflect your new address and/or name.

 How do I renew my New York Notary commission?